cloudcalvin/Yuna/README.md

 `pyclipper` Python wrapper for Angusj Clipper library.
 `termcolor` Package for color outputs in the terminal.
-`gdsyuna` Python library for GDS file handeling.
+`gdspy` Python library for GDS file handeling.
 `docopt` Library for user arguments in the terminal.

 Make sure Python is installed on your system: